Interactive MCP Apps: Building Two-Way UIs with useAppState (July 2026)

 });

-The same test runs against the Claude host by swapping host: 'claude' in your Playwright project config.
+The same test can run against the Claude host by setting host: 'claude' in your Playwright project config.
 The sunpeak testing framework runs both host runtimes locally without accounts, API keys, or credits on your CI runners.
 See the cross-host testing guide for full matrix testing patterns.

 Where State Lives After the Decision

-This is the right behavior for most apps.
-An approval flow should start fresh each time.
-A checklist that persists across conversations would require the model to write the state somewhere durable (a database, a tool call result) and pass it back as tool input on the next invocation.
+This is the right behavior for most interactive apps.
+An approval flow should start fresh each time the model asks for approval.
+A checklist that persists across conversations needs durable storage, usually your database or an MCP tool call that writes the user’s progress.
+On the next invocation, pass that saved state back as tool input or structuredContent.

 When Not to Use useAppState